 The Penang Assam Laksa is made with a spicy fish broth and is decidedly sour and hot.

 Flaked fresh Ikan Kembung (Mackerel Fish) is used as the broth base thickened with onions and yam beans.

 The broth is flavored with shallots, turmeric, lemongrass, galangal, and chili to create a rich and fragrant flavor.

 CNN’s World’s Best 50 Foods: Reader’s Choice list chose Penang Assam Laksa is one of its tastiest entries.

-The garnish with a salad of finely sliced cucumbers, raw onions, mint, pineapples, red chili, and ginger flower.
+The Laksa’s garnishes are a salad of finely sliced cucumbers, raw onions, mint, pineapples, red chili, and ginger flower.

-To top it up a spoonful of strong and sweet prawn paste to brings the pungent flavors together.
+To top it up, a spoonful of sweet and robust prawn paste brings the intense flavors together.

 2. Curry Laksa (Curry Powder, Santan)